nondescryptid/lawtech-reading-list/README.md

 ## Random Fun Links

 ## Thanks to the following contributors:
-Add your name here if you've put down your own reading suggestions (and have made a pull request) :)

-## Want to add on to this list / have suggestions / want to meet and chat?
+## Contributing to this / Want to chitchat?
-Make a pull request!
-Alternatively, I can be found on Telegram @suzukitomoe.
+Make a pull request, and add your name to the contributor section above!
+If you want to talk, I can be found on Telegram @suzukitomoe.